kc-ml2/NavOCR/README.md

 - Signboards
 - Room numbers
+- (coming soon) Directional signs

 while irrelevant text, such as advertisements or price tags, is ignored.
+If you'd like to see an example of SLAM using NavOCR, check it out our [TextMap examples](https://github.com/kc-ml2/TextMap_Examples).

 ## Key features